cbedroid/TezCrypt/README.md

 TezCrypt
 ===========

-TezCrypt is a python program used to encrypt or decrypt files and folders.
+Tezcrypt is an AES encryption python program that can encrypt or decrypt files and folders.
 It can be used in python or as a cmdline program.
-TezCrypt support  python3.4+ and is compatible with windows and linux system.
+TezCrypt support  python3+ and is compatible with windows and linux system.

 # How to use